 Your hamster needs to run

-Let him out from time to time, in a closed room, so that you can catch him and not expose him unnecessarily to external dangers such as other animals.
-If you don't have time for that, change him to a bigger or higher cage, which will allow you to offer him some new activities. games and toys that play on the height of your cage.
+Let him out from time to time, in a closed room so that you can catch him and not expose him unnecessarily to external dangers such as other animals.
+If you don't have time for that, change him to a bigger or higher cage, which will allow you to offer him games and toys that play on the height of your cage.

-To summarize, you must first make the right diagnosis in order to solve the problem of gnawing of your hamster's cage.
+To sum up, you first need to make the right diagnosis in order to solve the gnawing problem. choosing your hamster's cage.
 If none of the above reasons seem to be valid, the cage gnawing behavior may be caused by a disease, your little friend may be gnawing on the bars of his cage to try to relieve himself.
 In this case, don't hesitate to consult a veterinarian.